ampproject/amp.dev/content/docs/analytics/analytics-vendors.md

 Adds support for Dynatrace real user monitoring.
 Requires defining *var* `app` with a Dynatrace provided *application id* and *var* `tenant` with a Dynatrace provided *environment identifier*.
 More details for adding Dynatrace real user monitoring can be found at [dynatrace.com](https://www.dynatrace.com/technologies/web/amp-monitoring/).

+### EPICA

+Type attribute value: `epica`

+Adds support for EPICA page views and events.
+More details can be found at [EPICA docs](https://www.epica.ai/docs/spec/).

 ### Eulerian Analytics

 Type attribute value: `euleriananalytics`